mollybeach/polliwog/README.md

 ## [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/) #76

         Pattern Used: Sliding Window Pattern
-        Problem: Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
+        ❓: Given two strings s & t of lengths m & n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
 If there is no such substring, return the empty string "".
         The testcases will be generated such that the answer is unique.
         A substring is a contiguous sequence of characters within the string.
-        🥚: #1 Input: s = "ADOBECODEBANC", t = "ABC" Output: "BANC" Explanation: The minimum window substring "BANC" includes 'A', 'B', and 'C' from string t. #2 Input: s = "a", t = "a" Output: "a" #3 Input: s = "a", t = "aa" Output: "" Explanation: Both 'a's from t must be included in the window.
+        🐣: 1️⃣ Input: s = "ADOBECODEBANC", t = "ABC" Output: "BANC" Explain: The minimum window substring "BANC" includes 'A', 'B', & 'C' from string t.
+2️⃣ Input: s = "a", t = "a" Output: "a" 3️⃣ Input: s = "a", t = "aa" Output: "" Explain: Both 'a's from t must be included in the window.
 Since the largest window of s only has one 'a', return empty string.

         🐢 Solution: 🔨 Brute Force ⏰: O(n^2) 🪐: O(n)
         🐇 Solution: Sliding Window Pattern ⏰: O(n) 🪐: O(n)